 Let cool and set completely.
 Lightly cover the lemon bars with plastic wrap and refrigerate for up to 4 days.
 After that, the quality begins to degrade.

 Yes.
 Since lemon bars are a custard, they should be refrigerated if they are not going to be served the same day.

 However, they are fine to keep out at room temperature for a few hours – if the weather is not too warm – while served at a party.

 For a whole pan

 Let uncut lemon bars cool and set completely.
 Do not add powdered sugar.
 Instead, wrap the lemon bars in wax paper and again tightly in plastic wrap.
 Store it in a resealable freezer bag.

-When ready to use, let it them defrost, top with powdered sugar, and cut into squares.
+When ready to use, let them defrost, top them with powdered sugar, and cut them into squares.
 Store for up to four months.